-The College will arrange for active monitoring of health and safety standards to be carried out at regular intervals.
+The school will arrange for active monitoring of health and safety standards to be carried out at regular intervals.

-The College will ensure that premises and equipment are thoroughly inspected for defects and that any such defects are rectified as soon as practicable, or that suitable measures are taken to ensure that employees, students, visitors and contractors are not exposed to risks arising from those defects.
+The school will ensure that premises and equipment are thoroughly inspected for defects and that any such defects are rectified as soon as practicable, or that suitable measures are taken to ensure that employees, students, visitors and contractors are not exposed to risks arising from those defects.

-College Trips
+School Trips

-The College has a named Educational Visits Coordinator who oversees the planning and management of Educational visits, including adventure activities led by College employees.
-The College will ensure that adequate insurance covers trips, visits and activities.
+The school has a named Educational Visits Coordinator who oversees the planning and management of educational visits, including adventure activities led by School employees.
+The school will ensure that adequate insurance covers trips, visits and activities.

-Any College trip or visit must be approved in principle whilst it is still in the planning stages.
+Any School trip or visit must be approved in principle whilst it is still in the planning stages.
 The Educational Visits Coordinator will be informed at every step of the planning and to ensure that all requirements are met.

 Detailed instructions are issued to all staff taking students on residential trips, foreign visits or activities of a hazardous or strenuous nature.
 Staff are required to indicate formally their compliance with all regulations and requirements.
-Risk assessments must be carried out prior and during all trips/visits or activities and also up-dated following the event.
+Risk assessments must be carried out prior and during all trips/visits or activities and also updated following the event.